 - Blend the lentil/rice mixture in a food processor to form a thick batter.
 Add water as needed to make a thick batter.
 You will have a large quantity of batter.

 - When you are ready to make adai, take half the batter and place in another container to use later.
 To the remainder batter add 2 tsp asafoetida powder, salt to taste, and all the chopped vegetables.
 Mix all ingredients together.
 Add water if needed to form a thick pouring consistency.

-- Warm an omelete pan.
+- Warm a nonstick pan.
 Add 1 tsp oil and pour 2 ladles of adai batter to form a pancake shape.
-Make a few small holes on the adai (this is how adai is made traditionally, I think it maybe because it speeds up the process of cooking the lentils and cooks the adai more evenly).
+Make a few small holes on the adai (this is how adai is made traditionally, I think it maybe because it speeds up the process of cooking the lentil batter.
 Drizzle a little oil in these holes and around the adai pancake.

 - Cook until browned on one side and then flip over to cook the other side.
 Since adai is a thick lentil pancake, each adai can take 3-5 minutes to cook through.
 I usually have 2 pans going at the same time so I can make multiple adais at a time.

 - Serve hot adai with coconut chutney.

 - For an easy coconut chutney recipe check out this link coconut chutney.

 Cook’s Notes: Adai just like omelets can be made with any combination of vegetables.
 Try adai with a wide variety of vegetables such as shredded carrots, chopped spinach and other super greens, as well as shredded broccoli and zucchini.
 Sometimes when I run out of the standard lentils that I need to make adai, I have improvised and made adai with whatever lentils were at hand, and it has turned out just fine.
 So go ahead and experiment with this adai formula if you like.